pecos/tps-docs/_sources/build.rst.txt

 Next, use the ``configure`` script to define various compilation settings and dependency library paths.
 See ``configure --help`` for more information on available options.
-At a minimum, you will want to set the variables **MFEM_INC** and **MFEM_LIB** to the paths of the desired MFEM installation to resolve header and library files, respectively
+The build system will check for a valid MFEM installation via the **MFEM_DIR** environment variable; alternatively, you can specify the desired path using the `--with-mfem` option.
 Note that this variable may already be set when using pre-installed versions of MFEM that ship with user-environment modules.
 The ``configure`` step will differ depending on whether this is a CPU or GPU build.
 In the GPU